I am from the last century. Maybe it’s not fair, but what it is now doesn’t seem to measure up to what it was, or what it is supposed to be.

 One of the very least meaningful.
 Columbus never set foot in what is today the 50 US states.

-The spirit of adventure taught to small children on Columbus Day will be crushed by Halloween, when families will wait to be told by local authorities when trick or treating will begin & end.
+The spirit of adventure taught to small children on Columbus Day will be crushed by the time Halloween arrives, and families wait to be told by local authorities when trick or treating will begin & end.

 “I don’t want to board the airplane first.
 I don’t want your first-class seat.
 I don’t want free admission to amusement parks. … It only allows Americans to assuage their guilt and feeds an outsized sense of entitlement among many veterans.”
 Talking to a New York Times reporter in 2015, another veteran ventured that when a nonveteran thanks him for his service, it is akin to saying, “I haven’t thought about any of this.”